Aurelius-LLC/Remotr/README.md

    6. If cross-partition commands are always avoided, it should only be possible to create cyclical deadlocks with Remotr where a request causes an infinite call chain.
 These are much more difficult to cause on accident than the deadlocks which can result from non-interleaving calls happening between multiple grains.

 4. **Performance Improvements with Remotr**
-   1. Not only can queries safely interleave with both other queries as well as commands, but Remotr introduces safe and straightforward multithreading in the form of having composite states which are formed with multiple grains (technically, Orleans StatelessWorker grains).
+   1. Not only can queries safely interleave with both other queries as well as commands, but Remotr introduces safe and straightforward multithreading in the form of having composite states which are formed with multiple grains _(technically, Orleans StatelessWorker grains)_.
    2. Again, queries against a Manager Grain can interleave with ongoing commands, even when those commands cause state changes.
-Because of this, queries executed against Manager Grains can’t ever cause deadlocks.
+Because of this, queries executed against Manager Grains simply can't cause non-cyclical deadlocks.
 Queries are also guaranteed to have a consistent view of the grain partition state throughout all inter-partition calls for the entirety of the query execution due to a timestamp managed state system that creates ephemeral copies of the state which allow transactions to manipulate different versions of the state that what queries are viewing.
    3. However, commands can’t be started if there are ongoing query executions, meaning that if a command is queued, it must wait for all active queries to finish before it can start.
 This is something that could be fixed in the future.
 It does imply that, for now, there could be write starvation if a partition constantly has interleaving queries, an unlikely scenario.
+   4. **Infinite Cyclical Deadlocks:** These are deadlocks which Remotr can't fix that occur due to an infinite chain of messages that rotates between different grains such as A -> B -> A. It would be fine for a cyclical call to happen as long as the chain is eventually broken; however, if the calls simply go on forever, then there's nothing Remotr will do to fix that.

 5. **Child grain placement**\
 Because child grains are always technically Stateless Worker Grains (an Orleans feature), they are always co-located with their manager grain, without exception.
 This means that while a grain partition could theoretically hold many gigabytes of data that isn’t in memory, developers should ensure that a large (many gigabytes in size) grain partition should never be active all at once.
 Child grains should be instantiated when necessary.
 If this is unavoidable, then the partition should probably be broken down into more granular parts anyways.